binarynonsense/bn-blog/_posts/2014-09-23-micro-review-colonial-marines-pc.md

 ---

 I must be one of the few people that like this game, I had fun playing it and liked the graphics and atmosphere.
-Also liked the Stasis Interrupted DLC.
+I also enjoyed the Stasis Interrupted DLC.

 ![screenshot]({{ site.baseurl }}/images/posts/colonialmarines_01.jpg)